consulo/consulo-dev.github.io/docs/tutorials/code_intentions.md

 ---
 <!-- Copyright 2000-2020 JetBrains s.r.o. and other contributors.
 Use of this source code is governed by the Apache 2.0 license that can be found in the LICENSE file. -->

-This topic describes the [conditional_operator_intention](https://github.com/JetBrains/intellij-sdk-code-samples/tree/master/conditional_operator_intention), a sample plugin that adds a new [intention action](https://www.jetbrains.com/help/idea/intention-actions.html) to the IntelliJ Platform Intentions list.
+This topic describes the [conditional_operator_intention](https://github.com/JetBrains/intellij-sdk-code-samples/tree/master/conditional_operator_intention), a sample plugin that adds a new [intention action](https://www.jetbrains.com/help/idea/intention-actions.html) to the Consulo Intentions list.
 In addition, the sample plugin contains a JUnit-based test.

 ## About Intention Actions

-The **IntelliJ Platform** analyzes your code and helps handle situations that may result in errors.
+The **Consulo** analyzes your code and helps handle situations that may result in errors.
 When a possible problem is suspected, the IDE suggests an appropriate intention action, denoted with special icons.
 For more information, refer to [Intention Actions](https://www.jetbrains.com/help/idea/intention-actions.html) in the **IntelliJ IDEA** Web Help.